Shannon Faulkner: Biography

-Faulkner matriculated into The Citadel with an otherwise all-male corps of cadets on August 15, 1995 under the escort of United States Marshals.
+Faulkner took The Citadel oath and matriculated into the otherwise all-male Corps of Cadets on August 14, 1995 under the escort of United States Marshals.
 The school established that only five male cadets would be authorized to speak to her; anyone else risked disciplinary action.

 The following day, which was the first day of "Hell Week", the area was hit by 100-degree weather.
 A black flag was hoisted, which warned of the heat and signaled that cadets were to drink water frequently.
 At lunch, the cadets were forced to eat large quantities of a noodle casserole, and Faulkner began feeling ill.
 After vomiting, Faulkner reported that she felt nauseous to Ray Gerber, her cadreman who was one of the five cadets authorized to speak to her.
 Gerber escorted Faulkner and four male cadets, who were also suffering from heat-stress to the infirmary.
 She rejoined the corps two hours later.
 Concerned about the soupy weather in the 100s, the commandant's office decreed that there were to be no outdoor activities until the heat moved on.
 Despite all exercises taking place inside a climate-controlled gymnasium, Faulkner still continued to be nauseated.
 She then returned to the infirmary, where she spent the remainder of that week before washing out, citing emotional and psychological abuse and physical exhaustion.
+Faulkner was one of thirty cadets to drop out; Richard Lacayo, writing in Time Magazine on August 27, said "At least 30 cadets dropped out of the Citadel’s freshman class last week.
+Shannon Faulkner is the only one whose name people will remember."

-Faulkner was one of thirty cadets to drop out.
-When her withdrawal from the Citadel was announced, upperclassmen celebrated their return to an all-male school, with one cadreman leading the recruits in an altered marching song of "Marching down the avenue.
+When her withdrawal from The Citadel was announced, upperclassmen celebrated their return to an all-male school, with one cadreman leading the recruits in an altered marching song of "Marching down the avenue.
 Now we know that Faulkner's through.
 I am happy and so are you!".
 She told Oprah Winfrey on her show that she had gained weight during the lawsuit due to the stress she was facing.